Each page on an association website has a unique address – commonly known as a URL (uniform resource locator).

 Your URLs always start with your website’s root domain and from there, ties into the site architecture (e.g., www.yourwebsitename.com)

 Hierarchy-based “breadcrumbs” provide a secondary navigation option, letting users know where they are on the website.
-A visually pleasing, simple breadcrumb trail enriches the user experience, and search engine crawls.
+A visually pleasing, simple breadcrumb trail enriches the user experience, and search engine crawls such as:

 Good URL structure: https://www.yourdomain.com/blog/event-ideas/